 Advent & Christmas

-In this season of opening to the wonder of God’s desire to be with us, we long for peace amid the darkness.
-We behold all that we have been given and all that we have to give.
-Though the “hustle and bustle” that has come to be associated with this time of year may not match the sadness or loneliness that we might be living, we remember that beyond the longest night each day lengthens toward the light.
+In this Advent season of opening to the wonder of God’s desire to be with us, we long for peace amid the darkness, remembering that beyond the longest night each day lengthens toward the light.
+We behold all that we have been given and all that we have to give to each other.

 We pray.
 We wait.
 We behold.
 Mostly, we give thanks, knowing deep in our hearts that something sacred is coming.

 Advent this year, for us, has been inspired by “Life,” the beautiful depiction of mother and child by Soni Lopez-Chavez and by Charleston’s poem, “Something Sacred is Coming This Way.”